Flo0806/vorm/packages/docs/core/validation.md

 }
 ```

-> ✅ Vorm automatically detects async rules and handles them just like sync ones — no configuration needed.
+> Vorm automatically detects async rules and handles them just like sync ones — no configuration needed.

 ## Affects: Reactive Error Mirroring

-Validation rules can define an affects property to mirror their validation result onto other fields.
+Validation rules can define an `affects` property to mirror their validation result onto other fields.
 This is especially useful for matching fields like email confirmation or cross-field conditions.

 ```ts
 {